aidudezzz/deepbots/docs/how_deepbots_works.rst

 needed by the use-case.

-**All-in-all to set up your gym environment you have to create a class that inherits one of deepbot's classes and implement the methods that are specific to your use-case and deepbots handles interfacing the environment with Webots.
-As your familiarity and/or needs grow, you can override deepbot's methods to alter functionality or inherit from classes higher up in the hierarchy.**
+**All-in-all to set up your gym environment you have to create a class that inherits one of deepbots' classes and implement the methods that are specific to your use-case and deepbots will handle interfacing the environment with Webots.
+As your familiarity and/or needs grow, you can override deepbots' methods to alter functionality or inherit from classes higher up in the hierarchy.**